humanoidsbv/team-awesome-mark/README.md

 git clone [this/repo]
 ```

-2. Install the dependencies needed to run the app.
+2. Install the dependencies needed to run the app
 ```
 npm i
 ```